beckbw/TACC-LSC-Training/README.md

 3. Provide a centralized repository of course files (*links* to large files) for download.
 4. Store a chronicle of past course offerings (including date, institution, and course files).

-To aid in quality control and instructional alignment, Contributors will ensure Overviews will note:
+To aid in quality control and instructional alignment, Contributors will ensure course overviews include:

-1. *Course Objectives*:  General purpose of each course.
+1. *Course Objectives*:  General purpose of the course.
 2. *Instructional Objectives*: The general format of the course and assessment mechanisms.
-3. *Specific-Learning Objectives*: Detailed topic deliverables that students will be able to perform.
+3. *Specific Learning Objectives*: Detailed topic deliverables that students will be able to perform.

 ### Courses